CraigGo/Portfolio-1/README.md

 - 2 years consulting and advising Qubole (big data platform similar to Cloudera) and Domino (data science model management platform)
 - 1 year as SVP Products at AdPortal where I ran engineering and product and designed the ad buying GUI myself
 - 2 years as VP of Product Management at Kickfire, a MySQL Data Warehouse appliance sold to Teradata where I owned the roadmap and launch.

+Note: some files in the repository are in github and some are linked to dropbox.
+Github has size recstrictions and also you can view word and PPT doc examples easier in dropbox if you are wondering.